-Usually, when I fill the bathtub for a soak I always let the water run until its hot then I plug the tub.
-In my mind, I am allowing the cold water runoff so that I can get only hot water which I need.
+Usually, when I fill the bathtub for a soak I always let the water run until it’s hot then I plug the tub.
+In my mind, I am allowing the cold water runoff so that I can get only the hot water that I need.

 Also, you can catch the cold water first in a bucket and use it for another purpose such as scrubbing away the scum from the tub when you are finished bathing instead of letting it run down the drain.

-There are shower heads in the market that are great for conserving water.
-These shower heads are made to cut down on the amount of water you use when showering hence they are called water efficient shower heads.
+Install showerheads that are great for conserving water.
+These showerheads are made to cut down on the amount of water you use when showering hence they are called water-efficient showerheads.

 You don’t need to have a bath every day of the week.
 Perhaps save it for the weekend only as a treat to save on your water consumption.
 Similarly, you don’t need to spend close to an hour under the shower unless you’ve been in a swamp or something worse.